rackerlabs/genestack/docs/k8s-kubespray-upgrade.md

 ansible-playbook upgrade-cluster.yml
 ```

+!!! note

-> While the basic command could work, be sure to include any and all flags needed for your environment before running the upgrade.
+    While the basic command could work, be sure to include any and all flags needed for your environment before running the upgrade.

 ### Running an unsafe upgrade